 3 tablespoons (41 g) packed light brown sugar

 1/4 teaspoon cream of tartar

-4. Remove the plastic wrap and place the pan in the preheated oven.
-Bake for 35-40 minutes, or until the loaf sounds hollow when tapped with a spoon.
-Turn the loaf out onto a wire rack and cool completely.
-Slice and enjoy.
-Thank me later.
+Remove the plastic wrap and, using a moistened sharp knife, slice the top about 1/4-inch deep from one short end to the other horizontally.
+Place the pan in the preheated oven with plenty of head room to rise.
+Bake for 35 to 40 minutes, or until the loaf sounds hollow when tapped with a spoon.
+The internal temperature will be about 200°F. Turn the loaf out onto a wire rack and cool completely before slicing.

 Originally published on the blog in 2019.
 All photos and video new; text modified; recipe unchanged other than to offer an alternative ingredient.